Germany: Reaching the consumers

 |

-Source: United Nations, Department of Economic and Social Affairs, Population Division, Prospects 2010 - Latest available data.
+Source: United Nations, Department of Economic and Social Affairs, Population Division, Latest data available.

 Consumption Expenditure